Cass, Indiana

-Cass is an unincorporated community in Cass Township, Sullivan County, in the U.S. state of Indiana.

-The community is part of the Terre Haute Metropolitan Statistical Area.
+Cass is an unincorporated town in Cass Township, Sullivan County, in the U.S. state of Indiana.
+It is part of the Terre Haute Metropolitan Statistical Area; the United States Census Bureau delineated Cass as a census designated place in the 2022 American Community Survey.

-History

-A post office was established at Cass in 1877, and remained in operation until it was discontinued in 1955.
+A post office was established here in 1877, and remained in operation until it was discontinued in 1955.